reactiverse/es4x/docs/get-started/package.md

 As comparision, a hello world application will produce a runtime weighting about **80Mb**, while a full JDK installation requires around **200Mb**.

-This feature can be using in colaboration with `Dockerfile`.
+This feature can be using in collaboration with `Dockerfile`.
 Instead of using the graal base image, use the `OpenJDK` base image.
 Then on the second stage, run jlink:

 ```dockerfile